His lodgings in the Tower had been made more commodious, and he’d been let out upon the roof to take the air.

 The Earl’s debts amounted to a staggering £8000.
 Evidence of an extravagant lifestyle?
 Or of having paid his former guardian William Cecil £5,000 for refusing to marry his granddaughter?

 Anyway, the Earl now seems to have had a stroke of luck.
-A few years earlier he’d transferred financial control of his lands to three managers, effectively creating a trust.
+A few years earlier he’d transferred financial control of his lands to three administrators, effectively creating a trust.
 This prevented confiscation by the Crown when he was convicted of treason.
 Only his personal possessions were forfeit.

 G.P.V.
-Akrigg refers to an inventory (almost illegible) made of items at Place House in Titchfield.
+Akrigg refers to an almost illegible inventory made of items at Place House in Titchfield.
 Fortunately Gib’s basket, with his papers stored beneath his cushion, must have gone unnoticed.
 Otherwise we may never have known the source of Shakespeare’s sonnets.